gethinode/hinode/content/en/docs/0.8/components/toast.md

 ## Overview

 Use the `toast` shortcode to display a dismissable message in the bottom-right corner of the screen.
-The Hinode theme defines a click event for a button with id `toastButton`.
+Hinode defines a click event for a button with id `toastButton`.
 Modify the file `assets/js/toast.js` if needed.

 ## Arguments